Port

 The Chiang Kai-shek Memorial Hall is a regal monument paying to tribute to the former President of Taiwan.
 With its brilliant blue glazed-tile roof, gold apex, white marble and natural red cypress ceiling, the shrine is designed to convey sacredness, solemnity, hospitality and peace.
 Inside, valuable artifacts relate to the late President's life, including photographs, cars and historic documents.

-Day 2 (B/L)
+Day 2 (B/L) Tienlai Hot Springs - Keelung

-You must bring your passport with you on the tour.
+Important information regarding visa requirements: You must bring your passport with you on the tour.
 It is solely each participant's responsibility to obtain any necessary visas, tourist cards and vaccinations, if required, to participate in Mid-Cruise Adventures and/or Overnight Journeys and to keep apprised of any policy changes.
-Visas may be required for any/all countries your tour departs from and travels through and for the country where you will rejoin the ship.
+Visas may be required for any/all countries your tour departs from and travels through, and for the country where you will rejoin the ship.
 Passports must be valid for at least six months beyond the completion of the cruise.
 Your travel agent can assist you with your visa needs.
 If you require further assistance, Seabourn's preferred visa service is CIBTvisas.
 US and Canadian citizens can reach them by phone or email: US citizens: 866 788 1100 or email customerservice@cibtvisa.com.
 Canadian citizens: 866 935 8472 or email customerservice@cibtvisas.ca.
 CIBTvisas phone numbers and email addresses for Dutch, German, Australian, United Kingdom, Belgian, Singapore, Spanish, Swiss and French citizens can be found in the Frequently Asked Questions section of Seabourn's website, in the Cruise Preparation area.
-Applications and additional information can be downloaded from the CIBTvisas website at https://CIBTvisas.com/seabourn You must advise CIBTvisas of your Mid-Cruise Adventure and/or Overnight Journey, as the visa requirements for these vacation enhancements may vary from those required for your cruise.
+Applications and additional information can be downloaded from the CIBTvisas website at https://CIBTvisas.com/seabourn.
+You must advise CIBTvisas of your Mid-Cruise Adventures and/or Overnight Journeys, as the visa requirements for these vacation enhancements may vary from those required for your cruise.